 Performance Measures Higher percentage of recycled material is used in capital works and maintenance programs.
-Green waste is recycled Measures for reducing the use of water derived from dam storages and energy derived from non-renewable fuels are investigated Performance Measures Areas are managed and preserved in accordance with this Plan of Management and the Hornsby Shire LEP.
-Performance Measures Potential impacts of proposed developments and activities such as parking, traffic; noise and lighting on neighbouring properties are addressed.
-Time 0 Time Frame ST 0 Time Frame 0 Mgt Team Mgt Team HSC HSC Mgt Team HSC Action se and Energy Efficiency Increase use of recycled materials in capital works projects and maintenance programs.
+Green waste is recycled Measures for reducing the use of water derived from dam storages and energy derived from non- renewable fuels are investigated Time Frame 0 Mgt Team HSC Ø Action Ise and Energy Efficiency Increase use of recycled materials in capital HSC works projects and maintenance programs.
 Recycling of green waste.
-Reduction of electricity and water use Action AreasManage heritage-listed areas in accordance with this Plan of Management and the Hornsby Shire LEP. nd Activities Action Address potential parking requirements and impacts of additional traffic from proposed developments.
-Address potential impacts of noise and lighting from proposed developments and activities on neighbouring properties.
-1.6 Conservation of Resources Management Statement 1.6A Reduction of Resources Use and Energy Efficiency Use of recycled materials and energy reduction programs are implemented in capital works projects and maintenance energy Efficiency • Increase use of recycle works projects and maintenance energy Efficiency 1.7 Heritage Listings Management Statement 1.7A Heritage Listed Sites and Areas generations.
-1.8 Impacts of Developments and Activities Management Statement Action Identify and address impacts of developments and activities on neighbouring properties where development approval is not required.
+Reduction of electricity and water use 1.6 Conservation of Resources Management Statement 1.6A Reduction of Resources Use and Energy Efficiency Use of recycled materials and energy reduction programs are implemented in capital works projects and maintenance programs